Employee of the Month Nomination Form (UK)

 The Chartered Institute of Personnel and Development (CIPD) — the professional body for HR and people development in the UK — consistently emphasises the importance of employee recognition as a driver of workplace engagement, motivation, and productivity.
 Research by the CIPD and other organisations indicates that employees who feel recognised and valued are more likely to be engaged, perform at a higher level, and remain with their employer, reducing costly turnover.

 A structured nomination form serves several important purposes.
-First, it ensures that nominations are based on specific, documented evidence rather than subjective impressions or popularity, which reduces the risk of bias and discrimination claims under the Equality Act 2010.
+First, it confirms that nominations are based on specific, documented evidence rather than subjective impressions or popularity, which reduces the risk of bias and discrimination claims under the Equality Act 2010.
 Second, it provides a consistent framework that enables the HR team or selection panel to compare nominations fairly across different departments and functions.
 Third, it creates a record of exceptional employee contributions that can inform performance appraisals, promotion decisions, and references.

 Our UK Employee of the Month Nomination Form is designed for use by organisations of all sizes across all sectors in England and Wales.
 It captures the nominator's and nominee's details, the nomination period, specific achievements and contributions, the reason for nomination, and the nominator's declaration.
-It also includes a section for the HR or selection panel to record their decision, ensuring a complete and auditable record of the recognition process.
+It also includes a section for the HR or selection panel to record their decision, confirming a complete and auditable record of the recognition process.

 When Do You Need a Employee of the Month Nomination Form (UK)?